 We have good news!

 On May 8, 2020, the Province committed to preserving transit service.
 The service reductions that were previously planned have been rescinded, and all 1492 employees have had their layoff notices rescinded.

-While our government leaders have been working tirelessly to support communities and workers through this, we have to let them know we support and need transit as an essential service.
+While our government leaders have been working tirelessly to support communities and workers through this, we have to let them know we support and need mobility options.

 SO, WHAT CAN I DO?